juntaki/bucketsync/README.md

 # bucketsync

-S3 backed FUSE Filesystem written in Golang.
+bucketsync is S3 backed FUSE Filesystem written in Golang. it can mount Amazon S3 as filesystem.

-Supports compression and deduplication, secure with client side encryption.
+## Feature

+* Block-level deduplication
+* Client side encryption

 ## How to use